RasmusEdgar/tabexec/README.md

 ## Configuration

-Tabexec is meant to be used as a
+Tabexec is meant to be used as a process launcher.

 Set paths with info ToolType PATHS, like so: